cujomalainey/cherry-pick-check/README.md

 ![Apache 2 licensed](https://img.shields.io/github/license/cujomalainey/cherry-pick-check)

-This GitHub Action validates incoming PRs for release branches.
+This GitHub Action verifies all commits in the PR are in a parent branch.
+This check is meant for release branches and not development.

 **Table of Contents**